1903 womens fashion – Paris fashions to tea gowns and hatsJanuary 13, 2016

 1903 womens fashion – Tea gowns and hats

 More that once she mentions “early Victorian style” or “the style of our grandmothers”, some elements of which are coming back in.
-Which just goes to show, the concerns of an Edwardian fashionista are startlingly close to our own – cheap clothes made in dubious conditions, trends coming back round, and blatant advertising inserted into fashion articles!
+Which just goes to show, the concerns of an Edwardian fashionista in 1903 womens fashion are startlingly close to our own – cheap clothes made in dubious conditions, trends coming back round, and blatant advertising inserted into fashion articles!